 As per immigration instructions, an immigration officer may cancel a visa that the officer believes was granted as a result of an administrative error such as this one.
 Instead, you will be issued a new visa with correct details.
 This might take somewhere from few hours to couple of days depending on the availability of a visa officer.

 - What would happen if I don’t tell INZ ?

 If you don’t inform INZ and they detect on their end then INZ can cancel your visa and you may end up without having a valid visa.

 We, at Carmento, care about migrants and through such articles we aim to generate awareness regarding issues which might impact you as a migrant working or studying in NZ.

 Good luck on your journey!

 Find out your visa options!

-We offer online assessment for Canada, Australia and New Zealand Immigration.
+Book your free 30 minutes assessment meeting for Canada, Australia or New Zealand Immigration.
 You can find out your options and see if you are eligible to apply for a visa in your preferred destination country.